 We stressed the expected forward cash flows as follows: For all scenarios, we used the forward forecast of electric usage provided by each seller.
-We applied the starting recovery charges and adjusted the charge semiannually based on stressed electric consumption.
-We increased annual charge-offs by five times the average actual annual charge-off percentage experienced by the seller in the last five years.
+We applied the starting recovery charges and adjusted the charge semi-annually based on stressed electric consumption.
+We increased annual charge-offs by 5x the highest actual annual charge-off percentage experienced by the seller.
 We applied a three-month expected collection curve to lag the actual collections based on historical data.
-The coupon rate on each class was set based on expected market conditions for that debt at issuance.
+The coupon rate on each class was set based expected market conditions for that debt at issuance.